ARTICLE I - NAME

 Section 1.
 Officers:

 The officers of the Association shall be the President, Vice President, Secretary, and Treasurer.
-All officers shall be elected by mail ballot prior to the annual conference of the SOUTHEASTERN ASSOCIATION OF EDUCATIONAL OPPORTUNITY PROGRAM PERSONNEL (SAEOPP).
+All officers shall be elected by electronic mail ballot prior to the annual conference of the SOUTHEASTERN ASSOCIATION OF EDUCATIONAL OPPORTUNITY PROGRAM PERSONNEL (SAEOPP).

 Section 2.
 Tenure:

 The term for officers shall be two years.
 The term of office shall begin at the conclusion of the next called business meeting of the Association following the election.
-Only the secretary and/or treasurer are eligible for election to one additional consecutive term of office.

 Section 3.
 Elections:

-- At least ninety (90) days prior to the annual meeting of the Southeastern Association of Educational Opportunity Program Personnel, during the last year of the officers’ tenure, each TN TRiO member, in good standing, shall be asked to submit the name and resume concerning one person recommended for each elective office to be filled.
+a) At least ninety (90) days prior to the annual meeting of the Southeastern Association of Educational Opportunity Program Personnel, during the last year of the officers’ tenure, each TASP member, in good standing, shall be asked to submit the name and resume concerning one person recommended for each elective office to be filled.
 From this pool of potential nominees, the Nominating Committee shall develop a ballot listing no more than two persons for each office.
 A biographical brochure indicating the qualifications of nominees and the ballot shall be sent to all members of record.
-The date of return of ballots shall be set which will permit the results to be announced at the annual meeting of SAEOPP.
+A date of return of ballots shall be set which will permit the results to be announced at the annual meeting of SAEOPP.

-- The candidates for elective office shall be elected by a majority vote.
+b) The candidates for elective office shall be elected by a majority vote.

-- Candidates for President and Vice President must have a minimum of two (2) years as an Active Professional Member before assuming office.
+c) Candidates for President and Vice President must have a minimum of two (2) years as an Active Professional Member before assuming office.

 Section 4.
 Duties of Officers:

-- The Secretary shall have both recording and correspondence responsibilities and shall be responsible for maintaining up-to-date records concerning membership status.
+c) The Secretary shall have both recording and correspondence responsibilities and shall be responsible for maintaining up-to-date records concerning membership status.
 The Secretary shall serve as an ex-officio member of the Membership Committee.
 It shall be the responsibility of the Secretary to incorporate quarterly reports of the Treasurer into the official records of the Association.

-- The Treasurer shall be responsible for the receipt and disbursements of all funds in accordance with fiscal policies established by the Executive Board.
+d) The Treasurer shall be responsible for the receipt and disbursements of all funds in accordance with fiscal policies established by the Executive Board.
 The Treasurer shall maintain appropriate and adequate financial records and shall be prepared, at any time, on direction of the Executive Board to surrender such records and monies to the Executive Board or the succeeding Treasurer.
 The Treasurer shall submit quarterly reports to the membership, submit an audited report at the annual meeting, and shall be under such bond as may be determined by the Executive Board.